con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	bton] VM; ston NyiGyu
 >> 	rtogs pa 'chang] VM; rtogs par 'chang NyiGyu

-Using the twelve links to uproot becoming,
-Bearing the fully purified twelve forms, [^132-1]
+Uprooting all becoming with twelve links,
+Endowed with purity in all twelve forma,[^132-1]
-His own form being the way of fourfold truth,
+His form the way of fourfold noble truth,
-He is one who has gained the eightfold knowledge; [^132-2] (132)
+With realization of the eightfold knowledge; [^132-2] (132)

+Possessing as his form the fourfold truth,

 [^132-1]: According to the commentators, this refers to the twelve sense sources (āyatana, skye mched) in their pure forms.
 [^132-2]: These eight knowledges are understood by Vilāsavajra as follows: knowledge of Dharma, knowledge of non-duality, knowledge of suffering, knowledge of the origin, knowledge of cessation, knowledge of the path, knowledge of destruction, and knowledge of non-arising.
 Vimalamitra, however, offers another interpretation: Mañjuśrī realises that the eight forms of consciousness (from eye consciousness through to the storehouse consciousness) are unarisen.